Maria Edgeworth’s Letters From Ireland

 Maria almost single-handedly took over the management of her family estate and restored it to solvency.
 Her later letters brim with delight at these practical undertakings and her affection for the local people she worked with.
 Two of her half-sisters and her stepmother were gifted artists, and Valerie Pakenham has been able to use many of their unpublished drawings and sketches to illustrate this book.

 Valerie Pakenham worked as a journalist in London at Condé Nast and the Daily Mail before her marriage to the writer Thomas Pakenham.
 Her most recent book is The Big House in Ireland, an anthology published in 2001.
-She has lived in Westmeath, fourteen miles from Maria Edgeworth’s old family home in Edgeworthstown, for over fifty years and is familiar with many of the places described in these letters.
+She has been living in Westmeath, fourteen miles from Maria Edgeworth’s old family home in Edgeworthstown, for over fifty years and is familiar with many of the places described in these letters.
 The Pakenham and Edgeworth families intermarried in the early eighteenth century and were close friends across several generations.